 - How the central State will react to being challenged

 - Why the inevitable outcome of class conflict is an increasingly unstable social/economic order

-If you have not yet read Part 1: Is It Time To Prepare For War? available free to all readers, please click here to read it first.
+If you have not yet read How The Seeds Of Revolution Take Root, available free to all readers, please click here to read it first.

 In Part 1, we surveyed three conventional models the sources of social disorder/revolution and focused on the under-appreciated model of suppressed social mobility.